 How Does Browser Fingerprinting Work?

-When you visit a page, your web client sends a request to the site's server along with bits of data required to establish a connection.
-That would typically include your IP address and browser properties, but that's not everything that can be sent, as seen earlier.
+When you visit a page, your web client sends a request to the site's server with the data required to establish a connection.
+As noted earlier, this information could include your IP address, browser properties, and more.

-Some of the data reach the web server with the first packet of the connection.
-But, in most cases, the website injects JavaScript to generate the necessary fingerprint information, depending on the technique.
-These scripts are often injected as documents that run in the background and are difficult to distinguish.
+Some data reach the web server with the first connection packet.
+However, in most cases, the website injects JavaScript to generate more specific fingerprint information, depending on the technique adopted by the site.
+These scripts run in the background and are difficult to identify due to obfuscation.

-Because each web client has different values for the data points these scripts query, websites create unique fingerprints, identifying each user.
-For instance, web scrapers generate bot-like fingerprints, leading to Access denied or an error 403 during web scraping.
+Typically, each web client has different values for the data points these scripts query, allowing websites to create unique fingerprints and identify each user.
+For instance, web scrapers generate bot-like fingerprints, leading to access denied or an error 403 during web scraping.

-Before we discuss the various fingerprinting techniques, let's analyze real-life examples to understand better how they work.
+Before we discuss the various fingerprinting techniques, let's analyze real-life examples to understand how they work better.

-This script you see above is minified, so it's difficult to deduce what it does.
+The above script is minified, so deducing what it does is difficult.
 However, we can use an online prettifier on the code to better understand it.
 Here's the result.

-Starting from line 1415, we can see functions for collecting data points.
+Starting from line 1415, you'll see functions for collecting data points.

 17: [function(b, c, a) {